 The expression ‘swan song,’ is derived from the Greek myth that swans are mute, but burst into song just before they die.
-Over the ages the legend was embraced by poets and came to mean a person’s last eloquent words or performance: a final farewell appearance.
-In the context of this project, I explore the swan songs of a selection of artists and intellectuals who produced final works intimately connected with their deaths.
-The body of work is realized as a cycle of photographic encounters with the landscapes connected to these swan songs, selected for their poetic and political resonance.
-In this sense, The After-Image (Swan Songs), seeks to record echoes etched in landscape, and acts to engage the physical locations of these swan songs as a point of departure for a sustained meditation on final acts.
-In an exhibition setting, the photographic images are interspersed with text, mounted as vinyl lettering directly on the gallery wall.
-The texts are an ongoing collection of citations from various writers who dedicated a period of their work to the subject of the life-death relation.
+Over the ages the legend was embraced by poets and came to refer to an artist’s last work or performance: a final farewell appearance.
+In the context of this project, I explore the swan songs of a selection of artists and cultural figures who produced final works intimately connected with their deaths.
+The body of work is realized as a series of photographic encounters with the landscapes connected to these swan songs, selected for their poetic and political resonance.
+In an exhibition setting, the photographic images are interspersed with text, mounted as vinyl lettering on the gallery walls.
+The texts are an ongoing collection of citations from various writers who dedicated a period of their work to the study of the life-death relation.

-This project is supported by Le Fonds Québécois de la Recherche sur la Société et la Culture and Le Conseil des arts et des lettres du Québec
+This project is supported by the Fonds Québécois de la Recherche sur la Société et la Culture and le Conseil des arts et des lettres du Québec